 Climate change is impacting all parts of our globe, including Central Ohio.
 But, there is so much we can do now to adjust the trajectory we are on, by both reducing our greenhouse gas emissions and protecting our communities against current and future challenges.
 In the process, we have opportunities to improve the quality of life for ourselves, our friends, our family, and future generations.
 This is exciting and important work that demands involvement by creative and dedicated individuals throughout the community.
-By putting our talents together, we can make great things happen.
+By putting our talents together, we can make great things happen!

 Climathon is an event modeled after hackathons hosted by the computer coding community.
-The 2021 Climathon will be held virtually with teams solving one of three challenges.
+The 2021 Climathon will be held virtually and in-person with teams solving one of three challenges.
 Each challenge is specifically designed to make Central Ohio more resilient to climate change and developed in collaboration with community partners.

 You can assemble your own team before registering or be matched with students during the event’s first hour.
 Advisors, with different areas of expertise, will be available throughout the weekend to answer questions and serve as sounding boards.
 Teams will create a final pitch showcasing their work which will be reviewed by a group of judges.